BohdanaKh/crm-programming-school/README.md

 ### 2. Prisma Migrate

 [Prisma Migrate](https://github.com/prisma/prisma2/tree/master/docs/prisma-migrate) is used to manage the schema and migration of the database.
-Prisma datasource requires an environment variable `DATABASE_URL` for the connection to the PostgreSQL database.
+Prisma datasource requires an environment variable `DATABASE_URL` for the connection to the MySQL database.
 Prisma reads the `DATABASE_URL` from the root [.env](./.env) file.

 Use Prisma Migrate in your [development environment](https://www.prisma.io/blog/prisma-migrate-preview-b5eno5g08d0b#evolving-the-schema-in-development) to